microsoft/live-share/README.md

 - [Up-vote a feature or request a new one](https://aka.ms/vsls-feature-requests)
 - Search [existing bugs](https://aka.ms/vsls-bugs) or [report a problem](CONTRIBUTING.md#file-a-problem-report)
 - Shoot us a [mail](mailto:vsls-feedback@microsoft.com) with suggestions or questions
-- Jump on the community [Slack](https://aka.ms/vsls-slack) to chat with the team
 - Hit us up on Twitter using [#vsliveshare](https://aka.ms/vsls-twitter)!

 This project has adopted the [Microsoft Open Source Code of Conduct](https://opensource.microsoft.com/codeofconduct/).